DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Introduction

-To verify the efficiency of our method, we conduct extensive experiments on two typical datasets, \emph{i.e.}, KITTI~\cite{kitti} and Waymo~\cite{waymo}.
-Our Dynamic Ball Query enables the 3D detector to cut the latency from 9.85 ms (102 FPS) to 6.172 ms (162 FPS) on KITTI scene and speed up the inference speed from 20 FPS to 30 FPS on Waymo scene while keeping the comparable performance.
-In particular, the latency of the MLP network is reduced by over 50\%.
+To verify the efficiency of our method, we conduct extensive experiments on three typical datasets, \emph{i.e.}, KITTI~\citep{kitti}, Waymo~\citep{waymo}, ONCE~\citep{once}.
+Our Dynamic Ball Query enables the 3D detector to cut the latency from 9.85 ms (102 FPS) to 6.172 ms (162 FPS) on KITTI scene and speed up the inference speed from 20 FPS to 30 FPS on Waymo and ONCE scene while keeping the comparable performance.
+In particular, some evaluation metrics show significant improvements.